Are Precious Metals Used on Writing Pens?

 Gold Titanium (5/5) is the only gold color plating I use as the dominant plating on a pen.
 Titanium gold is an alloy that easily outwears any other gold color plating like 24K or 10K gold.

 Black Chrome (3.5/5) I find to be really sharp on light color woods.
-I also like it with some acrylic resins like my pens with postage stamps cast in clear resin because it complements the cancellation marks well.
+I also like it with some resins that have black highlights.

 Pen Plating with a "White" Color

-Satin Pearl (3/5) goes really well with acrylics that already have a lot going on like confetti multicolored acrylics.
+Satin Pearl (3/5) goes really well with resins that already have a lot going on like confetti multicolored acrylics.

 Pen Plating with a "Copper" Color

-Rose Gold (3.5/5) is hard to find but a great, warm plating that complements blue and green acrylics especially well.
+Rose Gold (3.5/5) is hard to find but a great, warm plating that complements blue and green resins especially well.